 This was just the beginning of Tyson's struggles with women.
 In late 1988, Tyson was sued for his inappropriate attentions toward two nightclub patrons, Sandra Miller and Lori Davis.
 The women sued Tyson for allegedly forcefully grabbing, propositioning and insulting them while out dancing.

 On February 14, 1989, Tyson's split with Givens became official.

 Don King Lawsuit

 Tyson landed in court yet again, this time in 1998 as a plaintiff.
 On March 5, 1998, the boxer filed a $100 million lawsuit in U.S. District Court in New York against King, accusing the promoter of cheating him out of millions of dollars.
 He also filed a lawsuit against his former managers Rory Holloway and John Horne, claiming they had made King the boxer's exclusive promoter without his knowledge.
 King and Tyson settled out of court for $14 million.
 Tyson alledgedly lost millions in the process.

 In the wake of several more lawsuits, including another sexual harassment trial and a $22 million suit filed by Rooney for wrongful termination, Tyson struggled to reinstate his boxing license.
 In July 1998, the boxer reapplied for his boxing license in New Jersey, but later withdrew his application before the board could meet to discuss his case.
 A few weeks later, in yet another outburst, Tyson assaulted two motorists after a car accident in Maryland dented his Mercedes.

-The next several years were marred with more accusations of physical assaults, sexual harassment, and public incidents.
-Then, in 2000, a random drug test revealed that Tyson had been smoking marijuana.
-The results caused boxing officials to penalize Tyson by declaring his victory against boxer Andrew Golota a loss.
+The next several years were marred with more accusations of physical assaults, sexual harassment and public incidents.
+In 2000, a random drug test revealed that Tyson had been smoking marijuana.
+The results caused boxing officials to penalize Tyson by declaring his October 20 victory against Andrew Golota a loss.